-Before embarking on a patient engagement campaign, it is important that the entire organization, from front office staff to physicians, nurses, and other support staff, as well as leadership, understand and share the same vision and objectives.
-This will help the different members of the healthcare team have a consistent message and attitude when communicating and working with patients and their families.
-This plan should also include training and equipping all the members of the healthcare team, such that they are able to clearly articulate the vision and strategies that will be undertaken, both on an organizational and personal level.
+Before embarking on a patient engagement campaign, it is important that the entire organization, from the front office staff to physicians, nurses, and other support staff and leadership, understand and share the same vision and objectives.
+This cohesiveness will help the healthcare team members convey a consistent message and attitude when communicating and working with patients and their families.
+This plan should include training and equipping all the healthcare team members to clearly articulate the vision and strategies that will be undertaken on both an organizational and personal level.

 When a culture, vision, and plan are in place that supports patient engagement, it will be much easier for the healthcare team to identify and implement ways to support patient participation and collaboration in their care.
-This could include encouraging patients to sign up for and access the patient portal, consistently communicating with the care team with regards to their condition, and being open to the patient initiating plans and activities to improve their health.
+This could include encouraging patients to sign up for and access the patient portal, consistently communicating with the care team about their condition, and being open to the patient’s plans and activities to improve their health.

-The Office of the National Coordinator for Health Information Technology (ONC) identifies eleven key touchpoints during a clinic visit, during which the healthcare team can connect with the patient and encourage their use of patient engagement tools and modalities.
-This ranges from the receptionist at check-in and check-out encouraging patients to discuss and demonstrate the value of portal use, to various clinicians interacting with the patient and educating them about what they can do on the portal (check test results, request prescription refills, etc.) to providers encouraging the use of secure messaging system to better monitor patients’ health conditions.
+The Office of the National Coordinator for Health Information Technology (ONC) identifies eleven key touchpoints during a clinic visit when the healthcare team can connect with the patient and encourage their use of patient engagement tools and modalities.
+These touchpoints include the receptionist at check-in and check-out encouraging patients to discuss and demonstrate the value of portal use, various clinicians interacting with the patient and educating them about what they can do on the portal (check test results, request prescription refills, etc.), and providers encouraging the use of the secure messaging system to better monitor patients’ health conditions.

-The key thing to note is that the entire organization, and not just the technological tool, is working cohesively and consistently towards connecting and engaging with the patient.
+The key thing to note is that the entire organization, not just the technological tool, works cohesively and consistently toward connecting and engaging with the patient.
 This sense of “working together towards a common goal” is the heart of patient engagement.

-Before implementing new technology, consider conducting an analysis of current workflows, and how new technology may impact these existing processes.
-Effective technology will enable organizations to streamline and optimize workflows.
+Before implementing new technology, analyze current workflows and assess how new technology may impact these existing processes.
+Effective technology enables organizations to streamline and optimize workflows.

-Patient portals allow patients greater accessibility to their own health information, as well as enhanced communication with the healthcare team.
-It also provides increased flexibility and efficiency by allowing them to request new appointments and review upcoming appointments as well as request prescription refills, all in one location.
+Patient portals allow patients greater access to their health information and offer enhanced communication with the healthcare team.
+They also provide increased flexibility and efficiency by allowing patients to request new appointments, review upcoming appointments, and request prescription refills, all in one location.

-Patient portals also have the ability to improve the healthcare team’s workflows and decrease repetitive tasks, such as manually calling patients with appointment reminders or printing and mailing various test results.
+Patient portals can improve the healthcare team’s workflows and decrease repetitive tasks, such as manually calling patients with appointment reminders or printing and mailing various test results.
 This frees up the team’s time to focus on the patient’s care.

 The Office of the National Coordinator for Health Information Technology (ONC) envisions patient engagement as a continuum, whose end-goal is making the patient a part of the healthcare team.
 This continuum starts with encouraging portal access as a foundational tool in patient engagement.

 While a patient portal is not the end-goal of patient access, it paves the way for greater engagement and participation.
-Care must be made to select a patient portal that has robust features that fulfills the needs of patients and staff, as well as helps the practice meet regulatory requirements.
-When selecting a portal, take into consideration its seamless integration with your EMR system, as well as the ability to connect securely from any device (tablets, Smartphones, PCs, and Macs) that can connect to the internet.
+Carefully select a patient portal with robust features that fulfill the needs of patients and staff and help the practice meet regulatory requirements.
+When selecting a portal, consider its seamless integration with your EMR system and its ability to connect securely from any device (tablets, Smartphones, PCs, and Macs) that can connect to the internet.

 Patient engagement does not happen overnight or by simply turning on a new system.
-It may take time for practices, providers, patients, and families to fully embrace the new partnership as well as the new tools.
+It may take time for practices, providers, patients, and families to fully embrace the new partnership and the new tools.
 Challenges and change will be part of the process.
 It is important that with this realization comes a commitment to the vision and the end-goal.

-Patient Engagement should be one of the top priorities of any organization or practice, not only to meet regulatory requirements but to stay responsive and competitive in today’s healthcare world.
+Patient Engagement should be one of the top priorities of any organization or practice to meet regulatory requirements and stay responsive and competitive in today’s healthcare world.

-A recent survey conducted by Black Book Market Research in Q2 2018 reported that 92% of its 650 respondents said that improving customer experience should be top goal when deploying digital health tools.
-The respondents, almost half of which identified themselves as millennials, have high expectations of the technology offerings from their healthcare providers in the near future, such as:
+A survey conducted by Black Book Market Research reported that 92% of its 650 respondents said that improving customer experience should be the top goal when deploying digital health tools.
+The respondents, almost half of which identified themselves as millennials, have high expectations of the technology offerings from their healthcare providers, such as:

-Organizations need to pay attention to these expectations, as the consumer survey also showed that 90% of the respondents feel no obligation to stay with a provider who does not offer a satisfactory digital experience.
+Organizations need to pay attention to these expectations.
+The consumer survey also showed that 90% of the respondents feel no obligation to stay with a provider who does not offer a satisfactory digital experience.

-Here are five steps that you can implement to get started on the path to true Patient Engagement:
+Here are five steps that you can implement to start on the path to true Patient Engagement: